matteofox/SHINE/docs/index.rst

    :align: left
    :alt: Catalogue output from 2D extraction.

-   Catalogue output from 2D extraction.
+   Catalogue output from 2D extraction (Example).

 Run Extraction using the GUI
 ----------------------------